Buying Guide · 2026

 Myth

-“If I lose my phone, my digital pass is gone.”
+“If I lose my phone, my pass is gone.”

 Frequently Asked Questions

-Physical passes are available at Paris tourist offices (main office near the Opéra at Rue des Pyramides, plus branches at Gare du Nord and Gare de Lyon), at CDG and Orly airport desks, and at select FNAC stores across the city.
-They are not sold at individual museum ticket windows.
-Tourist offices are generally open Monday to Saturday, 10am to 6pm — hours vary by season, so check before you go.
+After booking online you exchange your emailed voucher for the physical card at a collection point in Paris — the Paris City Vision office near the Louvre, the Paris tourist offices (main office near the Opéra at Rue des Pyramides, plus branches at Gare du Nord and Gare de Lyon), the CDG and Orly airport desks, or select FNAC stores.
+Passes are not handed out at individual museum ticket windows.
+Collection points are generally open Monday to Saturday, 10am to 6pm — hours vary by season, so check before you go.

 No — the pass is strictly non-transferable and covers one named person only.
-Each adult in your group needs their own pass.
-Museum staff check, particularly at high-traffic venues like the Louvre.
-Attempting to share one QR code will be noticed when the second person tries to enter using a pass that has already been scanned.
+Each adult in your group needs their own pass, whether that’s a physical card or the official-site e-ticket.
+Museum staff check, particularly at high-traffic venues like the Louvre, and a pass that has already been used will be flagged when someone else tries to enter with it.

 Children under 18 who are EU residents, and young people under 26 who are EU nationals, enter most covered venues free of charge and do not need a pass at all.
 For non-EU children, check individual museum policies — many offer free entry to children under 12 regardless of nationality.
-If a child does need a pass, a digital version works exactly the same way as an adult pass.
+If a child does need a pass, it works the same as an adult’s: through a reseller you collect a physical card for them in Paris.

 Related guides: Read our full How It Works guide for everything about using the pass at specific venues, timed entry requirements, and consecutive day rules.
 Or see all purchase options and verified resellers →